PasaLab/CasMLN/README.md

 # CasMLN
-<h1 align="center">Multi-level Learning on Temporal Heterogeneous Graphs with
+<h1 align="center">LLM-enhanced Cascaded Multi-level Learning on Temporal Heterogeneous Graphs (CasMLN)</h1>
-Large Language Models (CMLN)</h1>

-This is the code associated with the paper "Multi-level Learning on Temporal Heterogeneous Graphs with Large Language Models" accepted by SIGIR 2024.
+This is the code associated with the paper "LLM-enhanced Cascaded Multi-level Learning on Temporal Heterogeneous Graphs" accepted by SIGIR 2024.
 Our code references [DHGAS](https://github.com/wondergo2017/DHGAS).
 Thanks for their great contributions!